 - Row, row, row your boat!
 You can rent a canoe or kayak on the Anacostia or Potomac River and enjoy life on the river in DC.

-- Take a FREE educational boat or canoe tour of the Anacostia River with either Anacostia River Keepers or Anacostia Watershed Society.
+- Take a FREE educational boat or canoe tour of the Anacostia River or a free fishing trip with either Anacostia River Keepers or Anacostia Watershed Society.
 This free summer fun is also a chance to learn more about our city’s watershed.

 - Enjoy docks, boats, sunshine, and food at the District Wharf.
 Eat seafood on the pier or play with your kids on the free, giant, outdoor board games.
 The Wharf hosts free outdoor summer movies every Thursday evening this summer.